Julian25/PranaPerfumes-front/README.md

 # essenza ecommerce

 Front end code of a mern stack ecommerce project

-Yo can check de back end code in [ecommerce-back repository](https://github.com/Julian25/ecommerce-back)
+You can check de back end code in [ecommerce-back repository](https://github.com/Julian25/ecommerce-back)

 As a regular user you can: